LamininSolutions/mfsql-connector/source/procedures/spMFDeleteObjectList.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-12-03  LC         Fix bug when object is destroyed 2020-10-06  LC         Modified to process delete operation in batch 2020-08-22  LC         deleted records in class table will be removed
+2020-12-08  LC         Reset mfversion to -1 when deleting and destroying 2020-12-03  LC         Fix bug when object is destroyed 2020-10-06  LC         Modified to process delete operation in batch 2020-08-22  LC         deleted records in class table will be removed